datreeio/datree/README.md

 ## 📊 Management dashboard (web application)

+Datree's dashboard provides valuable information about your clusters' health and stability.
+It details the resources that failed your policy checks, and shows you how to fix each violation.

-Datree can be customized via code (policy as code) or via a management dashboard.
+Datree can be configured via code (policy as code) or via the dashboard.
 The dashboard offers the following capabilities in an intuitive visual interface:
+* Set whether failed resources are blocked or only monitored
+* Set which policy to use for your checks
+* Add resources/namespaces to ignore
-* Customize policies
+* Create & customize policies
-* Edit rules failure message
+* Edit rules' failure message
 * Issue tokens
 * View policy check history
 * Configure Kubernetes schema version